You Can Get Free Beer and Ice Cream When You Cycle Instead Of Drive

 Transportation is a cornerstone of trip planning if you want to see more than just the hotel lobby.
 Is there decent public transportation where you’re going or do you need to rent a car?
 How walkable is it?
-What do the locals ride, pedal, or fly in to get around (You don’t know.
+What do the locals ride, pedal, or fly in to get around?
+(You don’t know.
 Maybe they have flying cars there.
-Do you want to miss out on your first flying car because you’re bad at research?)?
+Do you want to miss out on your first flying car because you’re bad at research?)
 But now, one Italian city is trying to take the guesswork out of transportation logistics (and do their part to save the planet)—all while offering up free gelato and beer.

 According to the BBC, Bologna’s Bella Mossa program will reward you with beer, gelato, movie tickets, and more if you opt to bike, walk, or take public transportation instead of driving.
 You download the app, log each journey, earn points, and use your points for rewards.
 You can even compete with friends, which is an extra bonus for those of us who compete in everything like we’ve been possessed by demons.
 CAROLE, YOU FOOL, YOU DROVE TO MEET US AT THE FOUNTAIN OF NEPTUNE?
 SOUNDS LIKE NO BIRRA GRATIS FOR YOU, CAROLE.